-Brig spoke to three local friends who have partnered to open Friend of Mine, which they hope will be the missing ingredient in the Bridge of Allan food scene.
+Three local friends have partnered to open Friend of Mine, which they hope will be the missing ingredient in the Bridge of Allan food scene.

-“We go down to London a lot and what they offer is huge and nobody really offers that here,” said Elena: “So we decided to open a cool hang out, where you can get good food, good drinks, all in one space.”
+“We go down to London a lot and what they offer is huge and nobody really offers that here,” said Menichetti.

 The restaurant, which is located on the former Bank of Scotland premises on Henderson Street, will also have WiFi, plug sockets and “good coffee” to encourage students to use the space during quieter periods.

 Menichetti, who also owns The Hideaway Café on Fountain Road, explained that diners should expect “a small menu done really well,” but with a twist: “It’s not going to be like your standard restaurant menu with starters and mains.

 “It’s going to be small plates that you can treat as starters, as a small lunch, or you can have them as tapas.
 You can make of it what you want.”

 Stirling Gantry will provide alcohol and despite offers from other companies, they have decided to use local suppliers where possible.